cmcMac/loginwindowtools/AuthenticationPluginTemplate/ReadMe.txt

 Installing
 -----

-To use your plugin you need to do two things: put the bundle in the right place, and get the proper entry into the authorization policy database.
+To use your plugin you need to do two things: put the bundle in the right place (in /Library/Security/SecurityAgentPlugins with root:wheel ownership), and get the proper entry into the authorization policy database.
 For simplicities' sake I will just cover how to do this by editing /etc/authoization file directly.
 This works just fine in 10.4 and 10.5, but Apple can change this at any point so for real solutions you should use either /usr/bin/security or the Authoization Services C API.

 Open the /etc/authorization file in your editor of choice (this file requires admin rights to write) and find the section at "rights->system.login.console" the default version should look like this: